Origin: a Latin derivative

 While providing a sweet, floral aroma, Roman Chamomile oil is soothing to the skin when applied topically.

 Roman Chamomile grows close to the ground, reaching only up to a foot in height.
 It has gray-green leaves, flowers that resemble a daisy, and smells like apple.
 The plant has been nicknamed the “plant’s physician” because it has positive effects on plants growing nearby.
-Ancient Romans used Roman Chamomile oil for courage during war.
-While the most common use of chamomile is in teas, Roman Chamomile oil can also be found in face creams, drinks, hair dyes, shampoos, and perfumes.
-Roman Chamomile essential oil is known for its calming effect on the skin, mind, and body.*
+Ancient Romans used the oil for courage during war.
+While the most common use of chamomile is in teas, Roman Chamomile can also be found in face creams, drinks, hair dyes, shampoos, and perfumes.
+Roman Chamomile is known for its calming effect on the body when ingested.†

 Internal use: Dilute one drop in four fluid ounces of liquid.

 Topical use: Apply one to two drops to desired area.
 Dilute with a carrier oil to minimize any skin sensitivity.
 See additional percautions below.

 Possible skin sensitivity.
 Keep out of reach of children.
 If you are pregnant, nursing, or under a doctor’s care, consult your physician.
 Avoid contact with eyes, inner ears, and sensitive areas.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.